hifive1278/CPSC474_TicTacToe/README.md

 One possible explanation is that advanced greedy runs the same heuristic as the Alpha-Beta agent.
 The only difference is that it does it only to a depth of 1 and does not prune any searches.
 In other words, it's running minimax to a depth of 1.
 Perhaps this is also a reflection of how strong the static evaluator heuristic that we used.

 ### First-mover advantage
-As observed, the first mover won almost 100% of te time in the trials of {MCTS (+ its enhancements), Alpha-Beta} against the adv. greedy.
+As observed, the first mover won almost 100% of the time in the trials of {MCTS (+ its enhancements), Alpha-Beta} against the adv. greedy.
 This aligns with our initial hypothesis that player move order matters, and also aligns with Tic-Tac-Toe theory.

 Maybe we can use this knowledge and tune P2's heurisitic to focus more on forcing a draw (i.e. 'blocking' opponent n-in-a-rows) rather than going for a win because we know that it starts at an inherent disadvantage.